Conferences and Events

 Professional Development and Leadership Conferences

 Magnet Schools of America (MSA) hosts several professional development and training conferences throughout the year to help magnet school leaders and educators improve their skills and build successful magnet programs.

 Held in the winter following every federal election, magnet school leaders visit the nation's capital during National Magnet School Month in February, the conference is designed to help magnet school leaders and educators understand the complex federal, state, and local policy issues that influence their magnet schools.
 During conference sessions, political leaders and policy experts provide their guidance and analysis on matters related to the Elementary and Secondary Education Act (ESEA), the Common Core Standards, the federal education budget, legal and civil rights issues, and new and emerging educational research.
 Attendees also visit Capitol Hill to meet with Members of Congress and their staff to promote magnet schools.

 Approximately 1,000-1,200 magnet school teachers, principals, and administrators from across the country participate in MSA's annual meeting.
 It features outstanding keynote speakers and sessions focusing on best practices in curriculum and instruction, technology integration, school leadership, and magnet school design.
 Participants have many professional development and networking opportunities and visit magnet schools by theme and grade level within the host district and surrounding interdistrict programs.
 Following the national conference MSA also hosts a post-conference that allows attendees to extend their learning beyond the conference and use this time for mindful planning.
-This year's national conference will take place in Hartford, Connecticut (May 15-18, 2014) and is hosted by Hartford Public Schools.
+This year's national conference will take place in Raleigh, North Carolina (April 22-25, 2015) and is hosted by Wake County Public Schools.

 Summer Institute and Leadership Academy